Borgerod/ProSpector/virtual_env/__FOLDER_INFO__.md

 ## What is this folder? - purpose & content

+## Please note:
+I am new to virtual env (as you may see), thus; the solution is messy and probably not very useful. </br>
+Honestly, the crude solution might have caused more problems than it fixed.

 ### Purpose:
 Will install config settings as enviourment variables.
 	"install_virtual_env.bat" is the manager of this folder